 - Divide them into individual portion sizes.
 At this point, you could premake breakfast sandwiches or use a measuring cup or muffin tin to portion out the eggs.

-- Prior to placing in the freeze, wrap all eggs with plastic wrap and/or aluminum foil.
+- Prior to placing in the freezer, wrap all eggs with plastic wrap and/or aluminum foil.
 The plastic wrap and foil will help protect your eggs against freezer burn.
 Be sure to squeeze out as much air as possible to prevent freezer burn.

-- Freeze wrapped items in a single layer or place inside of an airtight, freezer-safe container.
+- Freeze-wrapped items in a single layer or place inside of an airtight, freezer-safe container.